bdoms/gae_blog/readme.txt

 And then just add this to your app.yaml 'handlers' section:

-    - url: /blog.*
-      script: gaeblog/blog.py
     - url: /blog/admin.*
       script: gaeblog/blog.py
       login: admin
+    - url: /blog.*
+      script: gaeblog/blog.py

 Now going to /blog on your app will be handled by gaeblog.

-You should be good to go!
+Go to /blog/admin to configure your blog, post to it, and moderate comments.

 = Setup for Using As a Parent Project =